 |

-Kwik-Switch was developed by Universal Engineering who manufactured it for many years.
+Kwik-Switch was developed by Universal Engineering.

 Collis makes fully compatible tooling they call Rapid-Switch.
 SPI and Smith Tool also make compatible tooling.